samhitaargula/Blackboard-LMS-Full-Stack/Final Project Readme.md

 ## Extra Credit
 1. Incorporated an EJB Timer Service.
 - Wrote pretty basic code.
 After sign up, a class SuccessTimer is called which creates a timer of 5 seconds until the Student is registered in the database.
 It then times out and gives back successful student user created message in logs.
+- I tried to do a more UI based thing, but it wasn't working as I cannot call outside methods from this class, especially EJBs.
+Hence it's all in the logs.
 ```
 @Stateless
 public class SuccessTimer {